 Cookies are very easy to make.
 They cost between £1 and £1.50 in supermarkets so I thought I would work out the cost of making your own

-This recipe makes 9-10 cookies so the equivalent of 2 packets at £2-£3 and costs about £1.25 for 9 and that is when made with organic flour.
+This recipe makes 9-10 cookies so the equivalent of 2 packets at £2-£3 and costs about £1.25 for 9.
 No horrible additives either!
-And you can probably do it for a little less if you use non organic flour.

 It will also depend on the price you buy your blueberries too.